danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 {% endhighlight %}

 Once built, when you do `docker run <image>`, it should execute the `ls` command with the two arguments specified by `CMD`.

+This is not to say that this covers the complete difference between the two directives, but it should help you make informed decisions for the most common use-cases wrt to specifying commands and arguments for your Docker image.
+I can maybe talk about the in-depth differences (signals, pids, etc) that arises with the usage between these two in a separate post of its own.

 # Dockerignore
 Having an up to date dockerignore file in your project's repository ensures no fluff is added to your Docker images and additionally, it can prevent you from accidentaly adding credentials or secret files to your Docker images.
 I could've added this to the discard fluff section but if implemented, it really helps maintain the hygiene of your repository, like how .gitignore helps keeps your upstream all neat and clean.